tno-terminology-design/tev2-specifications/docs/tev2/overview/20-tev2-design-principles.md

 /><i>Figure 2: The effect of annotating texts with a Term Reference</i>
 </p>

 If you are familiar with [markdown](https://www.markdownguide.org/basic-syntax/), you will notice that the raw text contains syntax that resembles [markdown links](https://www.markdownguide.org/basic-syntax/#links), but it's not quite conformant: it contains the `@` character, which signals (within TEv2) that this is not an ordinary link, but a link that will be resolved by the [TRRT](@).
-The [TRRT](@) will convert these links (which we call [term refs](@)) such that they are rendered as shown in the right of the figure: that is: in purple boldface, and when you hover your mouse over the term, it will show the definition of that term.
+The [TRRT](@) will convert these links (which we call [TermRefs](@)) such that they are rendered as shown in the right of the figure: that is: in purple boldface, and when you hover your mouse over the term, it will show the definition of that term.

 ## Text Conversion Steps